-For us the HSA in conjunction with a HDHP will mean we'll probably pay a bit more this year.
-We're unfortunately high users of health care, and as such these plans aren't ideal for us.
-On the other hand, at least we still have insurance – unlike a lot of people, right?
+For us, the HSA in conjunction with an HDHP will mean we’ll probably pay a bit more this year.
+We’re unfortunately high users of health care, and as such these plans aren’t ideal for us.
+On the other hand, at least we still have employer-provided insurance – unlike a lot of people, right?

 We’ll just have to make the best of it, be careful about our health care spending and do our best to save up the money in our account for current and future expenses.

 Have you used a HSA?
 How has it worked out for you?